- 1. Start of ‘event-based’ reporting – transfer balance account

 The downsizing contributions will not count towards an individual’s annual non-concessional contributions cap, which is currently $100,000.

 SMSF trustees should check that the fund’s trust deed allows for these contributions to be accepted.
 For more information, see SuperGuide article Contributing super by downsizing your home: 10-point guide.

-For more information on non-concessional contributions generally, see SuperGuide article Your 2017/2018 guide to non-concessional (after-tax) contributions.
+For more information on non-concessional contributions generally, see SuperGuide article 2018/2019 guide to non-concessional contributions (after-tax super contributions).

 10. Release of First Home Super Saver Scheme (FHSSS) benefits